julia-nixie/julia-nixie.github.io/_pages/about.md

 Previous to that, I obtained my Master in Linguistics at Seoul National University.

 I am actively looking for postdoc/research position.
-Please reach out if you are hiring.
+Please reach out at julia.nixie \[at\] gmail.com if you are hiring.